earthiverse/ALClient/README.md

 **Notes:**
 In tsconfig.json, make sure `"esModuleInterop": true` is set.
+In package.json, make sure `"type": "module"` is set.

 1. Install the package using `npm install alclient`.
 2. Add a `credentials.json` file that looks like this: